 For orphans of the Crimean War, sleeping in the back streets of England’s sea ports, life looked bleak.
 To help them, coastal communities banded together to provide places for sailors to pass on nautical skills and training to give these destitute young people a future.
 This is how, in 1856, the Naval Lads’ Brigade was born.

 Soon, they were springing up across the country, and in 1899, Queen Victoria marked their importance to young people by becoming Patron, and giving £10 to the Windsor unit for uniforms.
-Today we are proud to have, HM The Queen as our Patron.

 Scroll through our gallery to learn more about our rich history....

 1894: The Navy League is formed in London - it would decorate Nelson's Column on Trafalgar Day to remind people of the importance of a strong Navy.

 1899: We receive Royal recognition from Queen Victoria when she presents Windsor Unit with £10 for uniforms (worth approx £1,000 in today's money).

 1937: Lord Nuffield (founder of Morris Motors) donates £50,000 enabling Sea Cadets to expand.
 By the outbreak of WWII there would be 100 units across the UK.

 1940: We purchase our first offshore sailing vessel, TS Bounty, which can take 40 cadets at a time on week-long sailing voyages.